Unstructured Data: Understanding The Keys To Palantir's Future (NYSE:PLTR)

 Conclusion

 So, in conclusion, we turn to George Soros.
 Soros said recently that he will sell Palantir when his lockup expires, "because does not approve of Palantir's business practices" and that he "made this investment at a time when the negative social consequences of big data were less understood".
 Soros also owns Google, which he could sell tomorrow.
-Furthermore, he thinks that China, which uses a vast network of data collection to assign its residence "social credit" scores, should lead play a bigger role in a new financial "world order".
+Furthermore, he thinks that China, which uses a vast network of data collection to assign its citizens "social credit" scores, should lead play a bigger role in a new financial "world order".
 Quite ironic.

 (Palantir Revenue, Image Source: Palantir Investor Day)